epsrc-abcd/abcd-website/event/README.md

 >> **Type inference, type synthesis and type abstraction** techniques
      that check that programs are consistent without requiring the programmer to write out onerous types in full.

->> **Behavioural types and objects.** Formal session calculi are often
-     based on pi calculus, but real-world interactive systems are mostly object-oriented.

 >> For more information, please contact Garrett Morris (garrett.morris@ed.ac.uk) or Roly Perera (roly.perera@glasgow.ac.uk)